BlackArch/blackarch/docs/BlackArch-tunning.md

 This guide is oriented for tune BlackArch after you installed, don't forget create the secondary account during the installation with administrative rigths.

+This pull request born from the issues related with network specifically getting up the interfaces; dhcp; wicd; d-bus & NetworkManager.
+The rest is value added...

 #
 1. The key is: Install from scratch
 #